noamraph/nix-pills/pills/17-nixpkgs-overriding-packages.md

 ## Conclusion

-We\'ve learned about a new design pattern: using fixed point for overriding packages in a package set.
+We've learned about a new design pattern: using fixed point for overriding packages in a package set.

-Whereas in an imperative setting, like with other package managers, a library is installed replacing the old version and applications will use it, in Nix it\'s not that straight and simple.
-But it\'s more precise.
+Whereas in an imperative setting, like with other package managers, a library is installed replacing the old version and applications will use it, in Nix it's not that straight and simple.
+But it's more precise.

 Nix applications will depend on specific versions of libraries, hence the reason why we have to recompile asciidoc to use the new graphviz